sanaperveen1307-glitch/Sales-Dashboard/README.md

 ## Sales Analysis
 - (KPI) Compare Current and previous year (Revenue , Order, Profit & Retruns)
 - Order  by Product Category & Sub-Category can filter by Year to Month
-- Q& A ( for any qustion regard data)
+- Q& A ( for any question regard data)
 - Showing Revenue Trend
 - Decomposition Tree ( Witth KPIs)
 - Most Order and Retrun Prroduct  type